brianhodges/swift-readfile/README.md

 # Read Local .csv File (Swift)
 Just a reference for myself to refer back to when working on future Swift projects.
 Reads in local CSV file.
-Needs Xcode
+(Xcode needed)

 # Setup
 *To Run:*